chen0040/java-genetic-programming/README.md

 tgp.setDisplayEvery(10); // to display iteration results every 10 generation

 Solution program = tgp.fit(trainingData);
+System.out.println(program.mathExpression());
 ```

-The last line prints the TreeGP program found by the TreeGP evolution, a sample of which is shown below (by calling program.mathExpress()):
+The last line prints the TreeGP program found by the TreeGP evolution, a sample of which is shown below (by calling program.mathExpression()):

 ```
 Trees[0]: 1.0 - (if(1.0 < if(1.0 < 1.0, if(1.0 < v0, 1.0, 1.0), if(1.0 < (v1 * v0) + (1.0 / 1.0), 1.0 + 1.0, 1.0)), 1.0, v0 ^ 1.0))